therealzoxide/archdots/README.md

 Use Vesktop or Webcord instead of the official discord app unless you need the keybinds.
 They are both wrappers for the website and work much better on Wayland, Vesktop comes with Vencord built in so it will be slightly less stable.
 If you use a chromium browser remember to go to chrome://flags in the url bar, search "ozone", and set the option in the result to "Wayland", otherwise it may default to using Xorg and cause issues.
-Consider using this with i3 and an X.org friendly terminal such as ST, Alacritty or Kirtty if you use an NVIDIA GPU, sway won't work with non-open drivers
-Unsure if this works with old AMD GPUs
-This repo will likely change shortly after a stable and high quality awesomewm clone exists wayland and will continue to exist
 Hyprland configs are unmaintained forever
 nvim configs will change to using the native plugin manager as soon as it reaches the stable channel